alt-space-c/Valorant-Triggerbot/README.md

 # Valorant-Triggerbot
-The fastest python triggerbot for valorant.
+The fastest python triggerbot for Valorant.

 ## About
 The reaction time of the bot is extremely fast and only capped by your monitor refresh rate.